tanmaster/EVM-Simulator/README.md

 the GUI thread and the worker thread, testing the functionality of the evmhandler using some custom contracts, as well as testing the GUI.

-Since this was my first larger python project (and using Qt for GUI), the code quality might not be on par with what the makers of py-evm have created.
-I'm especially unhappy about the main GUI controller file, which i find extremely bloated and might be subject to future refactorings.
+Since this was my first larger-sized project using python (and PyQt for the GUI), the code quality might not be on par with what the makers of py-evm have created.
+I'm especially unhappy about the main GUI controller file, which I find extremely bloated and might be subject to future refactoring.

 ## Acknowledgment
 Special thanks go out to @luhe from [Mattermost](https://mattermost.fsinf.at), who helped me overcome initial obstacles and pointed me in the right direction.